Moezzibadi/Analyse-de-sentiment-du-site-Glassdoor/README.md

  The aim of this project is natural language processing and sentiment analysis applied to scraped reviews from employees.

-The notebook has three main parts :
+The Jupyter notebook has three main parts :

 1) *Glassdoor* reviews scraping using *Selenium*